calvin-mcd/tsuru-STM/README.md

 ![tsuru](https://github.com/kilipan/tsuru/blob/main/img/tsuru_photo.jpg?raw=true)

-## Todo

-- [ ] order & test pcb
-- [ ] create & test vial firmware

 ## Disclaimer

-Please note that this project is a work in progress with no guarantees of a working outcome.
-No-one involved in this project is responsible for any usage issues that may arise.
-However, feel free to edit, modify and otherwise utilise these files.
+This PCB has been fully tested and is confirmed to work.
+However, no-one involved in this project is responsible for any usage issues that may arise.
+Order at your own risk.
+Feel free to edit, modify and otherwise utilise these files.

 ## License